manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 # II Approximate Solution Methods

-## 9 On-policy Approximation of Action Values
+## 9 On-policy Approximation of Action Values(reinforcement learning systems that simultaneously learn by trial and error, learn a model of the environment, and use the model for planning)

 ### 9.1 Value Prediction with Function Approximation
 ### 9.2 Gradient-Descent Methods
 ### 9.3 Linear Methods